 Rice & risotto – risotto rice

-There exist a lot of varieties of rice, all differing in structure, shape and composition.
-An important property of rice varieties is the ratio of amylose and amylopectin in the rice.
+Next up, some more in-depth rice and starch chemistry.
+Rice contains a large amount of starch and starch itself is made up of two different molecules: amylose & amylopectin.
 These two components make up the starch in rice (as they do in flour as well).
 Amylopectin is a large complex chain of sugars and is a pretty bulky molecule.
 Amylose on the other hand is one long chain of sugars and can settle in a more compact manner.

 All rice varieties contain a different ratio of amylopectin and amylose, this influences the stickiness of the rice once cooked.
-A high amylopectin content makes the rice more sticky and gluey than a high amylose content which makes the rice more loose.
-This is because the amylopectin molecules can be pulled apart more easily.
-This is done during the gelation process of starch, which also play a role when thickening sauces with flour.
+A high amylopectin content (thus low amylose content) makes the rice more sticky and gluey than a high amylose content which makes the rice more loose.

 Making a risotto